raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 In languages like Smalltalk and almost every other "dynamically typed" OO descendent, including JavaScript, you can override any method at any level in the class hierarchy.
 In languages like Javascript and Ruby, you can even override a method within a single object.

 When the method is invoked on an object, the most-specific version of the method is invoked.
-The other versions are available via various methods, from denoting them by absolute name (e.g. `SomeSuperclassName.prototype.foo.call(this, 'bar', 'baz')`) or using a magic keyword, `super` (e.g. `super('bar', 'baz')`).
+The other versions are available via various methods, from denoting them by absolute name (e.g. `SomeSuperclassName.prototype.foo.call(this, 'bar', 'baz')`) or using a magic keyword, `super`, e.g. `super('bar', 'baz')` in most languages, or `super.baz('bar', 'baz')` in JavaScript ES6.[^superjs]

+[^superjs]: In most OO languages, if you have a class `Bar` that extends `Foo`, and both implement a method called `baz`, within `Bar`'s definition of `baz`, you can invoke `Foo`'s definition of `baz` with `super(...)`.
+The language knows that `super(...)` refers to the superclass's definition of that same method, `baz`.
+JavaScript is different.
+Within a method, JavaScript ES6's `super` is a kind of reference to the protoype of a class's superclass, rather than a reference to the superclass's definition of that same method.
+Thus, if you have a class `Bar` that extends `Foo`, and both implement a method called `baz`, within `Bar`'s definition of `baz`, you can invoke `Foo`'s definition of `baz` with `super.baz(...)`.
+This is roughly equivalent to writing `Foo.prototype.baz.call(this, ...)`.
+There are a number of ramifications of this design choice that go beyond the scope of this post, but we will stick to discussing the aspects of this behaviour that are the same as when other langauges call `super(...)` within a method.

 The canonical name for this is [Dynamic Dispatch], because the method invocation is dynamically dispatched to the most appropriate method implementation.
 Such methods or functions are often called [virtual functions][virtual function], and thus a language where methods are automatically virtual is called "virtual-by-default."